ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 Confirm you query works before running it in this utility.
 (Or get the SQL from a source that has confirmed its results.

-*    The RMNOCASE collation, provided by the unifuzz64.dll database extension will be required for many queries.
-If it is required, but not configured, an error message- "no such collation sequence: RMNOCASE" will be displayed in the report file.
-To enable it, download the unifuzz64.dll file, place it in the working folder, remove the "#" character in the ini file at the left of the word RMNOCASE_PATH.

 *    Note that the SQL_STATEMENT_1 key is required, while the SQL_STATEMENT_2 key is optional.
 If you want to keep a statement in the ini file for future use, but want it inactive, change its key name to SQL_STATEMENT_100  or any number except 1 or 2.
 Duplicate key names generate an error.